imrafaelmerino/java-fun/docs/README.md

 ```

-FP has to do with honesty.
-Establishing laws makes it easier to reason about the code we write.
-By the way, the set method always returns a brand-new json.
-If you remember well, Jsons are immutable and implemented with persistent data
-structures in json-values.
+Functional programming is founded on principles of honesty and adherence to laws, making it easier to reason about code.
+Additionally, the set method always returns a brand-new JSON.
+Remember, JSONs are immutable and implemented with persistent data structures in json-values.

-Let's put some examples:
+Let's look at some examples:

 ```code